When You Reach Out… And It Doesn’t Land -

 I have always valued people the way I would want to be valued.

 When something happens — I drop what I’m doing.
 I show up.
 I listen.
 I support.
 I make the call.
 I make the visit.
 I make the plan.
+I show up - no matter what.

 I have tried — truly tried — for over fifty years to live that way.

-There is a quiet sting.
+It began as a quiet sting.

 Not rage.